 Through a partnership with Queensland University of Technology, one of Australia's top research institutions, the school's doctoral students can earn a PhD.

 The School of Information is part of the San Jose State University Cybersecurity and Big Data Initiative.

-The School of Information is located within the College of Applied Sciences and Arts (CASA).
+The School of Information is located within the College of Health and Human Services (CHaHS)).
 The Director reports to the Dean of the College and is a member of both the College Executive Council and the University Council of Chairs and Directors.
 The Director has complete responsibility for running all the degrees and certificate programs; developing the curriculum; and developing and supervising budgets.

 The School has 1800 graduate students all taking their classes within our online environment.
 Our students are a diverse group of individuals in terms of where they live, their ages, and their ethnic diversity.
 For example, one-third of our students live outside California, and typically 35% of our graduates reported an ethnicity other than White.

 Throughout their coursework, students learn to serve diverse communities.
 The School also prepares our students for the myriad ways technology is impacting the future of our field.
 In every class, technology is both an instructional tool and a topic of examination.
 The School offers a wide range of career pathways and electives

 The Center for Information Research and Innovation (CIRI) at the School fosters research in library and information science and beyond.
 It aims at generating exemplary new practices and innovative products to benefit a global audience.
 It showcases faculty and student research and innovative practice.